j-d-r/pytftp/README.md

 Usage
 -----

 To start the TFTP server, run `python tftpd.py`.
-This will start the TFTP server, which will listen on port 69 until it is terminated.
+The TFTP server will listen on port 69 and handle TFTP transfers until it is terminated.

 License
 -------